 EpiPens are used to counteract these severe allergic reactions that may occur when someone is stung by an insect or eats something they are allergic to.
 When someone eats foods they are allergic to, the throat and tongue can begin to swell, which makes breathing hard.
 They may start to panic, so try to keep them calm.
 They may also vomit, which is the body’s natural response to get the food out, but because the throat is swelling, the person’s airway may be blocked.

 If the person loses consciousness, you will have to clear their airway for them.
 This is an emergency where you need to call for medical aid immediately.
 Some common foods many people are allergic to include peanuts, shellfish, milk, and wheat.

 The allergic reaction may be caused by something in the air that the person breathed in, such as pollen or animal fur, or a sting from an insect such as a wasp.
 The responses may be similar, and their breathing might become labored.
 Their eyes may swell shut, and a rash will quickly develop.
 Some common airborne allergens are dust and mold.
 EMC onsite training can teach your staff the signs to look for when someone is going into allergic shock or needs an EpiPen injection.

 How do EpiPens work?

-EpiPens have been made to be easy to use, but just because they are simple to administer does not mean it will be easy to know when to use it.
+EpiPens have been made to be easy to use, but just because they are simple to administer does not mean it will be easy to know when to use them.
 That takes knowledge, but EMC can teach you.
 To inject the solution, expose the needle by pulling off the blue lid.
 Push the pen onto the thigh and press down on the orange button on top.
-The solution will release.
+The answer will release.

 What to do after administering an EpiPen injection